CommandBlockLogic/exploding-sheep/README.md

 	* ice
 	* slow the enemies in the area
 * 6
-	* heal
+	* absorb
-	* heal the allies in the area
+	* give allies the absorption effect in the area
 * 101
 	* shoot a normal sheep per 10 tick
 	* 10 seconds
 * 102
 	* add three rotating sheeps around the player
 	* harm enemies that touched those sheep
-	* add 4 hearts absorbtion
+	* add speed effect
-	* 10 seconds
-* 103
-	* shoot a tracking sheep per 20 tick
-	* tracking the target player nearby
-	* 10 seconds
+	* 15 seconds
 * 201
 	* sheep rain
 	* summon sheeps from above
 	* altitude limit: 10 to 30
 	* 10 seconds radius: 4
+* 202
+	* shoot a sheep that can accelerate energy generation
+	* 15 seconds

 # Game Mode